 The AquaSure EMR will provide input to the monthly and annual reports.
 AquaSure will submit the report to the State.
-The report will be signed by an authorised representative of AquaSure.

 The O&M Contractor will provide monthly and annual reports to AquaSure including the details set out in Section 10.1.1.